Create Stored Volumes

-The following architectural overview diagram shows what part of the gateway-stored setup you are creating.
+The following architectural overview diagram shows the part of the gateway-stored setup that you are creating.

-In the drop-down list of the Disk field, select the 2 GiB virtual disk on your VM.
+For Disk ID, select a virtual disk on your VM.

 Keep the Preserve existing data check box unchecked.

-Make sure that you don't have any existing data on the virtual disks.
+Make sure that you don't have any existing data on the virtual disk.
 Any existing data on the disk is lost.

-Leave the Based on Snapshot ID field empty.
+Leave the Based on Snapshot ID box empty.

-If you want to restore an existing Amazon EBS snapshot or a gateway snapshot on to the storage volume that you are creating, you must specify the snapshot ID.
-The gateway downloads your existing snapshot data to the storage volume.
+If you want to restore an existing Amazon Elastic Block Store (Amazon EBS) snapshot or to the stored volume that you are creating, you must specify the snapshot ID.
+For more information, see Restoring a Snapshot to a Storage Volume.

-Verify that the Host IP setting is the IP address of your gateway, and click Create Volume.
+Verify that the Network Interface setting is the IP address of your gateway, and then choose Create Volume.